She is also an associate editor for the journal Food Security.

 Her research areas include: food policy; food security; global governance; environmental policy; and participation.

-She researches the science-policy-participation interface by studying the relationships between global governance organizations, systems of food provisioning, the environment, and the actors engage in and across these spaces.
-More specifically, she is interested in better understanding ways in which non-state actors participate in supra-national policy making processes and analysing how the resulting policies are shaped, implemented, challenged and resisted and what this means for societal transformation.
+More specifically, she researches the science-policy-participation interface and analyses the relationships between global policy organizations, systems of food provisioning, the environment, and the actors engage in and across these spaces.

 When not working, she is likely to be reading, practicing yoga, riding her bike or climbing rocks.